Brovary: Geography

+Layout

 The modern centre of Brovary is the newest and the most beautiful part of the town.
 There, one will find a park with its peaceful alleys.
 In the central park you can see monuments to the past.
 There is a plane and a tank.
 Some shops, offices and cafes are situated there, so the streets are never empty, even in the evening.

 Traditionally the town is divided into three parts: the old town, the new town, and the industrial part.
 There are many plants and factories in the town, producing knitting, furniture, machine tools, plastic materials and other goods.
 There are ten secondary schools, two music schools, a school of Arts, and three libraries in Brovary.
 In the city center lies "Prometey", the historical museum in Gagarin street, which attracts many visitors.
 If you are fond of sports, you may go to the swimming pools or to the "Spartak" stadium, or even enter the sport college.

+Culture

 In September the citizens of Brovary celebrate the Holiday of the Town's Day.
 It is the time when everyone can watch and listen to concerts of musicians and singers, and see performances by dancers who live in the district.
 On that day, all the competitions are for show, but Brovary itself is known to be a famous sports town, where a lot of well-known sportsmen have started their career.

+Economy

+In the 21st century, Brovary is Ukraine's shoe-making capital, with dozens of such companies located there.
+There is also a broadcasting centre for long and shortwave transmissions.
+The longwave transmitter, which works on 207 kHz, uses as its antenna two 259.6 m tall guyed mast radiators each equipped with a cage antenna at their lower part.

+The city also houses a railway station.

+Sports

+Brovary is also an important sport centre of Ukraine.
+Several world and Olympic champions were born and/or began their career here.
+Ukraine's national mint facility is located in Brovary.

 Oleksandra Kononova won three medals at the 2010 Paralympic games in Vancouver and became the 2010 Ukrainian sports personality of the year.

+Demographics

+As of the 2001 Ukrainian census, Brovary had a population of 86,839 people.
+In terms of self-reported ethnic background, 84% of people in Brovary said they were Ukrainians, 14% said they were Russians, and 0.9% Belarusians.